m3o/m3o-go/examples/user/README.md

 	"go.m3o.com/user"
 )

-// Verify the email address of an account from a token sent in an email to the user. func VerifyEmail() {
+// Read a session by the session id.
+In the event it has expired or is not found and error is returned. func ReadAsessionByTheSessionId() {
 	userService := user.NewUserService(os.Getenv("M3O_API_TOKEN"))
-	rsp, err := userService.VerifyEmail(&user.VerifyEmailRequest{
+	rsp, err := userService.ReadSession(&user.ReadSessionRequest{
-		Token: "012345",
+		SessionId: "df91a612-5b24-4634-99ff-240220ab8f55",

 	})
 	fmt.Println(rsp, err)